zhangzhengsmiling/ice/README.md

    }
    ```

-## ## SCRIPTS
+## SCRIPTS

 Here are some scripts that has been integrated to `ice`.
 You can use the following scripts when you have installed `ice`.
-Here are some scripts listed briefly(Of Cource, you can run script `ice --help` to get detailed information.):
+Here are some scripts listed briefly(Of course, you can run script `ice --help` to get detailed information.):

 ### ice dev